Cigar Review – Relajado Toro

 The last third presented balanced flavors of rich tobacco, cocoa, and more vivid caramel sweetness.
 Worth noting is that despite the fact I had almost finished smoking a full-flavored 6” cigar at this point, I was left with very little aftertaste, save for a pleasant little sweetness on the palate.
 This profile stayed consistent, eventually some light anise joined the fold, and I was treated to a long creamy finish.

 This was actually the third Relajado stick I’ve tested, and each one burned evenly and produced long thick ashes.
-I would definitely describe this as a mellow smoke, not mellow as in “mild”, but rather mellow as in relaxing with nice subtleties and easy-going character.
+I would definitely describe this as a relaxing smoke with nice subtleties and easy-going character.
 The Relajado had very pronounced flavor progression, but in a seamless way that came across as quite natural.
 I especially liked the second third, where it really reached its peak in my opinion.
 That buttery-sweet taste with just a bit of spice in the background was really quite nice.
 I have to agree with my co-workers on this one, it was awesome.
 We couldn’t be happier with our new Exclusives, and again I tip my hat to the guys at General for helping us make it happen.